maxwedwards/clojure-dev/README.md

 # Clojure-Dev

-This package builds a working Clojure development environment from scratch on Unbuntu Linux
+This package builds a working Clojure development environment from scratch on Ubuntu Linux that can be used to build Clojure environments locally and for production apps.

 Includes

 + Leiningen
 + Java 7
-+ Emacs

 Building development enviroments should be easy.
 Install Vagrant and Ansible then you're good to go.